These allow you to update your Wordfence License, set your Alert Preferences, and other settings.

 Update Wordfence automatically when a new version is released?

 New vulnerabilities and infections appear daily.
-Keeping Wordfence up to date is a critical part of keeping your website secure.
-This ensures that you have the latest protection, detection and removal technology that Wordfence provides, and that you have a better chance of maintaining a secure website.
-As of WordPress 5.5, if you enable automatic updates for Wordfence on the Plugins page in wp-admin, WordPress’s built-in auto-updates will occur instead, and this option will have no effect, in order to avoid potential conflicts in updating the same plugin twice in a single cron hit.
-We recommend that you choose one method or the other, and still watch for pending updates, just in case an issue on your site prevents scheduled jobs from running.
+Keeping Wordfence up to date is a critical part of keeping your site secure.
+This ensures that you have the latest protection, detection, and removal technology that Wordfence provides.
+This ensures that you have a better chance of maintaining a secure site.
+As of WordPress 5.5, if you enable automatic updates for Wordfence on the “Plugins” page in WordPress, then WordPress’s built-in auto-updates will occur instead.
+Our update option will have no effect, in order to avoid potential conflicts in updating the same plugin twice in a single cron job hit.
+We recommend that you choose one method or the other, and still watch for pending updates, just in case an issue on your site prevents scheduled cron jobs from running.
 [Read more about Auto Update]